The Best Harvest Festival in Every State

 Clay County Golden Delicious Festival, Clay

-Celebrate West Virginia’s crop of Golden Delicious apples at this namesake festival.
+Celebrate West Virginia’s crop of apples at this namesake festival.
 The fest is said to be held on the site of the first Golden Delicious apple tree.
 An apple pie eating contest is one of the festival’s big events—gear up for the competition with these recipes.

 Fall Heritage Festival, Mount Horeb